control-toolbox/OptimalControl.jl/docs/src/tutorial-iss.md

 ```@example main
 using OptimalControl
-using DifferentialEquations # to get the Flow function from OptimalControl
+using OrdinaryDiffEq        # to get the Flow function from OptimalControl
 using NonlinearSolve        # NLE solver: we get the fsolve function
 using Plots
 ```